h5bp/Front-end-Developer-Interview-Questions/src/questions/javascript-questions.md

 * Why you might want to create static class members?
 * What is the difference between `while` and `do-while` loops in JavaScript?
 * What is a promise?
 Where and how would you use promise?
+* what is the rest API?
+Which methods have the rest API.
+Can you please tell me, when do we use get,post,put,delete and patch methods.
+* what does req vs res mean, how much req do we send at the same time
+* what is the difference between axios and fetch

 ## Coding questions
 * Make this work: